Enfield – Cheraw, South Carolina

 The South Carolina Picture Project thanks David Sides, Cheraw Director of Tourism and Community Development, for the above photo and information on Enfield.

-Enfield is listed in the National Register as part of the Cheraw Historic District, which says the following about the area:
+Enfield is listed in the National Register as part of the Cheraw Historic District:

 Around 1736 Welsh Baptists came to South Carolina and settled in the Pee Dee region.
 In 1766 Eli Kershaw, who had been given a grant of land along the Pee Dee River, laid out the town of Cheraw.
 It was incorporated in 1820.
 Located at a key navigational point, Cheraw began to develop as a commercial center of interior South Carolina; however, the Civil War and Reconstruction temporarily halted this progress.
 For a time development was impeded and rebuilding was delayed.
 Although the town eventually prospered, much of its physical character remained unaltered.